abdirahmanmohamedabdi/movies-db/README.md

-A Movie Application using React JS ,allows the user to view movies scores,year of release,and name and also submit reviews.
+Movie-db is a Movie Application using React JS ,allows the user to view movies scores,year of release,and name and also submit reviews.

 React bootrap was also used in this project